rogerbinns/jia-mini-python/doc/quirks.rst

 :index:`Comparisons`
 --------------------

 Comparisons will always succeed.
+This is to ensure you can sort any list and not have to worry about members being different types.

 Where the items being compared are the same type then the logical comparison is performed.
+For dictionaries that are not equal the :func:`id` is used as ordering doesn't make sense.

 When the types differ then there is still an absolute ordering (eg all lists come after all dicts).
 This matches the behaviour of Python 2, although the ordering of unrelated types may differ (the type name is used for the comparison).
 In Python 3 comparing unrelated types results in an exception.